GodyFromDiscord/BinaryToDecimal/README.md

 ---

-All projects will soon be able to be access via **https://gody.codes/projectname** where you can use them yourselves!
+All projects will soon be able to be accessed via **https://gody.codes/projectname** where you can use them yourselves!

 *- Gody*